 In the Handbook on Restorative Justice Programs published by the United Nations, it is stated that: "Restorative justice is an approach to problem solving that, in its various forms, involves the victim, the offender, their social networks, justice agencies and the community."
-As stated in Document A/CONF.187/8 which was submitted at the 10th United Nations congress on the Prevention of crime and the Treatment of Offenders held in Vienna, 10-17 April 2000, it has included provisions regarding "the alternative of restorative justice". " According to the document, the concept of restorative justice is seen as an alternative model in criminal justice, where all parties play a role in solving legal problems together, including dealing with the consequences and implications for the future.
+As stated in Document A/CONF.187/8 which was submitted at the 10th united Nations congress on the Prevention of crime and the Treatment of Offenders held in Vienna, 10-17 April 2000, it has included provisions regarding "the alternative of restorative justice". " According to the document, the concept of restorative justice is seen as an alternative model in criminal justice, where all parties play a role in solving legal problems together, including dealing with the consequences and implications for the future.
 In this model, the emphasis is on remediation and prevention rather than punishment.
+12

 The emphasis on restorative justice as an "alternative" in the settlement of criminal cases can be understood by referring to the explanation from James Dignan.
-According to him, the term restorative justice is usually attributed to Albert Eglash (1977), who sought to differentiate between three distinct forms of criminal justice.
-The first is concerned with "retributive justice", whose emphasis is on the aspect of retaliation or punishing the perpetrator according to his actions.
+According to him, the term restorative justice is usually attributed to Albert Eglash (1977), who sought to differentiate between aree distinct forms of criminal justice.
+The first is concerned with "retributive justice" whose emphasis is on the aspect of retaliation or punishing the perpetrator according to his actions.
 The second relates to what he mentioned as "distributive justice" in wich the primary emphasis is on the rehabilitation of offenders.
 The third is concerned with "restorative justice", which he broadly equals with the principle of restitution.
-Retributive or rehabilitative approaches to crime are currently considered unsatisfactory.
+All Retributive or rehabilitative approaches to crime are currently considered unsatisfactory.
+This causes the impetus to switch to a restorative justice approach that involves the participation of perpetrators, victims and the community in an effort to create a balance of interests between perpetrators and victims.
+In the primary emphasis is on the rehabilitative approaches to crime are currently considered unsatisfactory.
 This causes the impetus to switch to a restorative justice approach that involves the participation of perpetrators, victims and the community in an effort to create a balance of interests between perpetrators and victims.